Deir el-Bahari: Stone chest

-In March 2020 archeologists from Warsaw University’s Institute of Archaeology, led by Andrzej Niwiński, discovered a treasure chest and a wooden box dating back 3,500 years in the Egyptian site of Deir el-Bahari.
+In March 2020 archeologists from Warsaw University's Institute of Archaeology, led by Andrzej Niwiński, discovered a treasure chest and a wooden box dating back 3,500 years in the Egyptian site of Deir el-Bahari.

 The stone chest contained several items, with all of them covered with linen canvas.
 Three bundles of flax were found during the excavation.
 A goose skeleton, sacrificed for religious purposes, was found inside one of them.
 The second one included goose eggs.
 It is believed that what the third bundle contained was an ibis egg, which had a symbolic meaning for the ancient Egyptians.
 In addition, a little wooden trinket box was discovered inside the bundle; the box is believed to contain the name Pharaoh Thutmose II.

 According to the Andrzej Niwiński, "The chest itself is about 40 cm long, with a slight smaller height.
 It was perfectly camouflaged, looked like an ordinary stone block.
 Only after a closer look did it turn out to be a chest."

-Terrorism

-In 1997, 58 tourists and four Egyptians were massacred at Hatshepsut's mortuary temple by Islamist terrorists from Al-Gama'a al-Islamiyya in what has been called the Luxor massacre, causing a reduction of tourism in the area.
+Contemporary issues and tourism

+Today, Deir el-Bahari is one of Egypt's most visited archaeological sites and part of the UNESCO World Heritage listing "Ancient Thebes with its Necropolis".
+Its restored terraces, particularly Hatshepsut's temple, attract thousands of tourists annually, drawn by the site's architectural beauty and historical significance.
+The Polish-Egyptian Conservation Project has been instrumental in transforming the once-ruined site into a partially reconstructed monument with accessible terraces, restored statues, and visitor pathways.
+However, parts of the site such as Mentuhotep II's temple remain off-limits due to their fragile condition.
+Modern infrastructure including interpretive signage and a visitor center, aims to balance public access with heritage preservation, while the site continues to be a focal point of scholarly research and conservation.

+Deir el-Bahari has also been a focal point for modern security concerns.
+On November 17, 1997, the site was the scene of the Luxor Massacre, when militants killed over 60 tourists at Hatshepsut's temple, causing a severe blow to Egypt's tourism industry.
+Since then, the Egyptian government has implemented extensive security measures including armed Tourist Police, metal detectors and surveillance systems.
+While tourism has recovered in the years since the attack, the event remains a stark reminder of the vulnerability of cultural heritage sites to political violence.
+Despite this, Deir el-Bahari continues to thrive as a key destination within the Luxor region's tourism economy, representing both a testament to Egypt's enduring legacy and a symbol of resilience in the face of modern threats.

+Art

+Kaska, Dance of War is a painting by Shefa Salem that depicts Libyan soldiers performing a kaska dance of the Timihu people, which was first recorded 5000 years ago at Deir El-Bahari.